UniversalDependencies/UD_Classical_Armenian-CAVaL/README.md

 # Changelog

 * 2025-05-15 UD 2.16
-  * The first release of the first book of the "History of the Armenians" by Movses Khorenatsi in UD
+  * The first release of the first book of the "History of the Armenians" by Movses Khorenatsi in UD.
-  * Fixed annotation errors
+  * Fixed annotation errors.
   * Improved tagset for features.
   * Improved documentation for features.
 * 2024-11-15 UD 2.15
-  * The first release of a fragment of the "History of the Armenians" by Movses Khorenatsi in UD
+  * The first release of a fragment of the "History of the Armenians" by Movses Khorenatsi in UD.
-  * Fixed annotation errors
+  * Fixed annotation errors.
   * Improved tagsets for UPOS, features, and relations.
   * Language-specific documentation for features and relations have been added.
 * 2024-05-15 UD 2.14
-  * First release of the four Gospels in UD
+  * First release of the four Gospels in UD.
-  * Fixed annotation errors
+  * Fixed annotation errors.
   * The data is split into the train, test and dev sets.
   * Language-specific documentation for UPOS tags and the description of format extension have been added.
 * 2023-11-15 UD 2.13

-  * First release of the Gospel of Luke, chapters 1-12 in UD
+  * First release of the Gospel of Luke, chapters 1-12 in UD.

 ## Format